SAKryukov/storage-free-pass/doc/article.md

 &lt;/head&gt;
 ~~~

+Naturally, it should be not the file "../storage-free-pass.api/crypto.js" provided, but some other file.
+The content of the file should provide the same interface: it should return some function, a password generator, and that function should return an asynchronous function with 7 arguments, returning a password, like the one shown in the default [cryptosystem code](#javascript-cryptosystem).

+I would also strongly recommend that the data flow at least once passes through a standard implementation of a cryptographic hash function.
+You can combine different hash functions, and use different algorithms of the character selection for a resulting password, but only a strong cryptographic hash function can make the algorithm cryptographically strong.

+Can a custom cryptosystem be practically useful or not?
+I would say, yes and no.

+Theoretically speaking, it can improve the strength of your protection, but how?
+Let's consider the fantastic situation where someone has virtually unlimited computing power and knows your account information.
+Also, that person would need one of your account passwords, because otherwise, it is impossible to check if some computed string is an actual password, and the Web services are usually protected against repeated attempts to authenticate.
+We also need to assume that this person does not have the access to your custom cryptosystem.

+Then, let's assume that the malicious artist successfully finds a master password resulting in some known account password.
+But it is found with the default cryptosystem.
+With your cryptosystem, that reconstructed master password would not work for other accounts, so the entire work would be useless.

+Is it better protection or not?
+First of all, the protection is improved for the unrealistic situation, because the recovery of a master password is cryptographically infeasible anyway.
+Also, this is a typical example of [security by obscurity](https://en.wikipedia.org/wiki/Security_through_obscurity).
+Conclusion?
+Use your own judgment.

 ### Importance of a Revision Control System

 I would highly recommend the usage of some Revision Control System for the support of the account data, presumably distributed one, like git, Mercurial, or Bazaar.